-14. Safeguarding in specific circumstances: Children who are vulnerable to extremism
+12. Safeguarding in specific circumstances: Children who are vulnerable to extremism

-- School seeks to protect children and young people against the messages of all violent extremism including, but not restricted to, those linked to Islamist ideology, or to Far Right / Neo Nazi / White Supremacist ideology, Irish Nationalist and Loyalist paramilitary groups, and extremist Animal Rights movements. - In accordance with the Prevent Duty placed upon the school by the Counter Terrorism and Security Act 2015 we understand the specific need to safeguard children, young people and families from violent extremism.
-School/service is clear that this exploitation and radicalisation should be viewed as a safeguarding concern. - School values freedom of speech and the expression of beliefs / ideology as fundamental rights underpinning our society's values.
+- Bramingham Primary School seeks to protect children and young people against the messages of all violent extremism including, but not restricted to, those linked to Islamist ideology, or to Far Right / Neo Nazi / White Supremacist ideology, Irish Nationalist and Loyalist paramilitary groups, and extremist Animal Rights movements. - In accordance with the Prevent Duty placed upon the school by the Counter Terrorism and Security Act 2015 we understand the specific need to safeguard children, young people and families from violent extremism.
+Bramingham Primary School is clear that this exploitation and radicalisation should be viewed as a safeguarding concern. - Bramingham Primary School values freedom of speech and the expression of beliefs / ideology as fundamental rights underpinning our society's values.
 Both children and teachers have the right to speak freely and voice their opinions.
 However, free speech that is designed to manipulate the vulnerable or that leads to violence and harm of others goes against the moral principles in which freedom of speech is valued.
 Free speech is not an unqualified privilege; it is subject to laws and policies governing equality, human rights, community safety and community cohesion.
-Essential to this school are the fundamental British Values of Democracy, Rule of Law, Equality of Opportunity, Freedom of Speech and the rights of all women and men to live free from persecution of any kind and it would be expected that views and opinions expressed would be commensurate with these. - Definitions of radicalisation and extremism, and indicators of vulnerability to radicalisation are in Appendix Four.
-A Prevent risk assessment can be completed in Appendix 11.
+Essential to this school is fundamental British values of Democracy, Rule of Law, Equality of Opportunity, Freedom of Speech and the rights of all Women and Men to live free from persecution of any kind and it would be expected that views and opinions expressed would be commensurate with these. - Definitions of radicalisation and extremism, and indicators of vulnerability to radicalisation are in Appendix Four.